rameez339/twilio-call-api/README.md

-# TuringTech - Backend technical test (Intermediate)

-This test is a part of our hiring process for [backend positions](https://www.turingtechnologies.org/careers).
-It should take you between 2 and 4 hours depending on your experience.
-We made this task in a way that you'll end up learing how IVRs and Twilio's API works.
-Working on this task will help you in your future projects.

-*Feel free to apply on our [Careers Page](https://www.turing-tech.org/careers?github=true) and email us at hr@turingtechnologies.org.*

 ## Summary

-The purpose of the test is to reproduce one small feature: __call forwarding__.
+The purpose of this is to reproduce one small feature: __call forwarding__.

 Here is the story: